 These are our graduate student ambassadors.
 They are available to answer questions relating to the William & Mary graduate program in Anthropology.
 Feel free to contact them with your questions.

-Tomos Evans is a 6th year Ph.D. candidate. [[tlevans, Contact Tomos]]
+Tomos Evans is a 7th year Ph.D. candidate.
+Contact Tomos

 Greetings prospective students!
-I’m an international student (from the UK) who is conducting research into monumental earthworks in Nigeria, as well as the societies that interacted with them throughout the second millennium AD.
+I’m an international student (from the UK) who is conducting research on monumental earthworks in Nigeria, and the societies that interacted with them throughout the second millennium AD.
 I am co-supervised by Neil Norman (Anthropology) and Gérard Chouin (History) and have a background in African archaeology and heritage studies, and African studies more broadly.
-As well as the archaeological fieldwork that I perform in Nigeria, I also undertake archival research in the UK and US aimed at better understanding the history of these earthworks, and also the history of the discipline of archaeology in West Africa.
+As well as the archaeological fieldwork that I perform in Nigeria, I also undertake archival research in the UK and US aimed at better understanding the history of these earthworks, and also the history of archaeology and museums in West Africa.

-Furthermore, I am active in the Arts & Sciences graduate community at William & Mary – I am currently Vice-President of the Graduate Student Association, and I have spent three years as an international peer leader who has mentored incoming international graduate students.
-So, as well as department-related questions, if you also have questions about the broader activities of the graduate community at William and Mary, or about being an international student here, I am happy to address them!
+I have been active in the Arts & Sciences graduate community at William & Mary for many years in a number of roles, including in my current position as the representative for international graduate students on William & Mary's International Student Advisory Board (ISAB).
+So as well as department-related questions, if you also have questions about the broader activities of the graduate community at William and Mary, or about being an international student here, I am happy to answer!